Therapy & Rehabilitation

 Top-Quality Therapeutic Services

-When an injury or illness requires additional time in the hospital to focus on recovery, look to one of Avera’s inpatient therapy programs – located throughout the Upper Midwest – for services that strengthen physical, cognitive, psychological, social and vocational abilities during a hospital stay.
+When an injury or illness requires additional time in the hospital to focus on recovery, look to one of Avera’s inpatient therapy programs for services that strengthen physical, cognitive, psychological, social and vocational abilities during a hospital stay.

 Conditions that may benefit from inpatient therapy include:

-At Avera McKennan Hospital & University Health Center’s rehabilitation department in Sioux Falls, SD, you’ll benefit from services that are accredited by the Commission on the Accreditation of Rehab Facilities (CARF).
-You’ll also find the latest in therapy technology, including:
+At Avera McKennan Hospital & University Health Center Inpatient Rehabilitation in Sioux Falls, SD, you’ll benefit from services that are accredited by the Commission on the Accreditation of Rehab Facilities (CARF).
+You’ll also have access to the latest in therapy technology, including:

 - AlterG Bionic Leg™ to increase mobility and strength

-- Functional electrical stimulation upper and lower extremity cycles to restore functionality after a spinal cord injury
+- Functional electrical stimulation (FES) upper and lower extremity cycles to restore functionality after a spinal cord injury, stroke, etc.

 - Solo-Step™, Inc., balance and gait system to provide stability and protection during rehabilitation

-- VitalStim® Therapy for dysphagia and swallowing treatment
+- VitalStim® Therapy for oral strengthening to improve swallowing and speech function

 Outpatient therapy with Avera therapists includes prevention, screening, consultation, assessment and diagnosis, treatment, intervention, management, counseling and follow-up for the services, including: